HzaCode/Athlytics/README.md

 ### Development Status & Contribution

-Athlytics is under active development.
+athlytics is under active development.
 We adhere to a code of conduct and encourage community contributions.
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information.
 Bug reports and feature requests are welcome via GitHub Issues.